parallel-finance/Open-Grants-Program/applications/Parallel.md

 ## Project Overview :page_facing_up:

-Parallel finance a decentralized lending protocol built on top of the substrate framework and connected to the Polkadot ecosystem.
+Parallel finance is a decentralized lending/borrowing and staking protocol built on top of the substrate framework and connected to the Polkadot ecosystem.
 Our platform will allow users to earn "double interests" from staking and lending their tokens simultaneously.

 ### Overview